guttenbergovitz/guttenbergovitz-theme/jetbrains/README.md

 - DataGrip - Database tools
 - Android Studio - Android development

+### New JetBrains UI Support

+This theme fully supports the new JetBrains UI introduced in the 2023.3 release, including:
+- Updated tool window styling
+- New sidebar and navigation elements
+- Tab underlines and indicators
+- Breadcrumbs navigation
+- Updated scrollbars
+- Status bar styling

 ## Color Palette

 The theme uses a carefully curated palette inspired by vintage printing and jazz aesthetics: